 How to reduce stigma:

 Last week, I talked about the stigma surrounding drug addiction, but I also want to go over how to reduce stigma.
-Just as a quick rundown, stigma can be classified as negative judging, isolating, or stereotyping.
+Just a quick rundown: stigma can be classified as negative judging, isolating, or stereotyping.
 People who use drugs or even the family of a drug user can be greatly affected by this stigma.

 These people may feel shame, isolation, fear and/or anger.
 The best and easiest way to reduce stigma is to talk.
 Talking openly and respectfully about substance abuse creates a relation of trust and compassion which can be necessary for those who feel isolated and alone.
 (1)

 As most of you already know, marijuana has recently been legalized in Canada.
 I wanted to bring this up for two reasons.
-The first reason is that it is quite similar to Portugal's situation just on a smaller scale.
+The first being that it is quite similar to Portugal's situation just on a smaller scale.
 The second reason being that decriminalization and legalization are quite different but may seem synonymous at first glance.
-Starting off with the difference between the two: decriminalization is when the criminal penalties of a certain act are weakened/lessened now but the use, manufacturing and sale of the drug remain illegal.
+Starting off with the difference between the two: decriminalization is when the criminal penalties of a certain act are weakened/lessened but the use, manufacturing and sale of the drug remain illegal.
 Legalization, on the other hand, is the lifting of any and all laws banning the possession and/or personal use of a drug.

 Obviously, the legalization of marijuana in Canada is too recent for there to be any accurate statistics depicting the usage since it's legalization.
 This was just some food for thought since a lot of people referenced this event upon my telling of my inquiry question.
 (3)(4)